o3project/mlo-net/README.md

 mlo-net
 ==============
-MLO-NET is a SDN packet transport software suite which supports multi-layer orchestration, control, and network emulation.
+MLO-NET is a SDN packet transport software suite which supports multi-layer orchestration, control and network emulation.